idaholab/moose/framework/doc/content/source/userobject/ElemSideNeighborLayersTester.md

 ## Overview

-A user object is used to calculate ghost elements. `element_side_neighbor_layers` is employed to specify the number of layers of ghosting elements.
+A user object to test whether or not ghost elements are correctly reserved.
+`element_side_neighbor_layers` is used to specify the number of layers of ghosting elements that will be preserved via either a geometric or an algebraic relationship manager.

 !syntax parameters /UserObjects/ElemSideNeighborLayersTester